coopertweak/EduRAG/README.md

 A RAG AI Chatbot designed for exploring textbooks and educational materials.
 The application includes OpenStax High School Physics as a default document and allows users to upload additional documents for AI context.
 Built with FastAPI backend and Streamlit frontend, organized in `api` and `app` directories.

 ## 📚 Default Educational Content
 This application comes pre-loaded with OpenStax High School Physics textbook, which is licensed under Creative Commons Attribution License 4.0 (CC BY 4.0) by Texas Education Agency (TEA).
-The content is used for educational purposes and proper attribution is maintained throughout the application.
+The content is used for educational purposes and proper attribution should be maintained throughout the application.

 ### Attribution
 - **Source**: OpenStax High School Physics